zendesk/zendesk_api_client_rb/Readme.md

 client.tickets.delete(:id => 1)
 ```

-The methods under Zendesk::Client (such as .tickets) return an instance of Zendesk::Collection a lazy-loaded list of that resource.
+The methods under ZendeskAPI::Client (such as .tickets) return an instance of ZendeskAPI::Collection a lazy-loaded list of that resource.
-Actual requests may not be sent until an explicit Zendesk::Collection#fetch, Zendesk::Collection#to_a, or an applicable methods such
+Actual requests may not be sent until an explicit ZendeskAPI::Collection#fetch, ZendeskAPI::Collection#to_a, or an applicable methods such
 as #each.

 ### Pagination

-Zendesk::Collections can be paginated:
+ZendeskAPI::Collections can be paginated:

 ```
 tickets = client.tickets.page(2).per_page(3)